 Final Round.
 Open to both the public and the Georgia Tech community, the final round will be televised live on Georgia Public Broadcasting and streaming online through the GPB website.
 In this round, the inventors of the final six inventions will each give a three minute presentation of their invention to a panel of expert judges before a live audience, followed by three minutes of Q&A. Afterward, judges will meet in private to evaluate the inventors on the five criteria.
 A score will be assigned to each category for each invention, and the total scores will then determine the winning invention and the runner-up.

 Prizes.
-Decided by the three-judge panel during the final round, the first-place winner or winning team will receive $20,000, and the second-place winner or winning team will receive $10,000.
-The winners will receive a free U.S. patent filing by Georgia Tech's Office of Technology Licensing, valued at approximately $20,000, and automatic acceptance into the Summer 2018 cohort of Flashpoint, a Georgia Tech business creation and innovation program.
+Decided by the three-judge panel during the final round, the first-place winner or winning team will receive $20,000 and automatic acceptance into the Summer 2019 cohort of Flashpoint, a Georgia Tech business creation and innovation program.
+The second-place team will receive $10,000.
+The 1st and 2nd Place winners will receive a free U.S. patent filing by Georgia Tech's Office of Technology Licensing, valued at approximately $20,000.
 The People's Choice Award winner, as determined by online and text voting by fans during the live final round, will receive $5,000.
 Please note that if a team is awarded any of the above prizes, Georgia Tech will distribute the prize funds equally among all registered team members.